abhinandan-SS25/madhacks_2023/README.md

 #### Pup-ular Paths

 The second path displays a list of the popular dog walking paths nearby.
 Each user can trace their own path on a map.
+Users can also like different paths.

+## Technical Details

+The **backend** is written mostly in Python and connected with MongoDB for the databases deployed through MongoDB Atlas.
+The **frontend** uses JavaScript, React, HTML, and CSS and it communicates with the backend as JSON modules.
+The **web program** is packaged up using docker deployed on GCP.

 ## Surprise

 Congrats on reaching the end of this file.
 One of the team members is a dog owner himself.
-Click this link for a dog pic.
+Look at the dog pic below